jessicabyrne/crypto-conversion/AnswersToTechnicalQuestions.md

 ### How long did you spend on the coding assignment?
 What would you add to your solution if you had more time?

-I took about 5 hours to get this app set up properly.
+I took about 4-5 hours to get this app set up properly.
 Here is a rough outline of the time spent:

 1st hour: reviewing API documentation, writing strategy, considering security implications, think about what I should test

-2nd hour: building node/express proxy to fetch cryptocurrency data, write documentation as I go
+2nd hour: building node/express proxy to fetch cryptocurrency data, write tests and documentation as I go

 3rd hour: wire up to front end, add styles, use native HTML elements for accessibility.

-4th hour: write tests, refactor, etc.

-5th hour: tidy code, double check documentation.
+4th hour: write tests, refactor, tidy code, double check documentation.

 #### What would you add to your solution if you had more time?